digital-raven/raven/docs/user-guide.md

 Raven provides a program for password management, and the best password management solution serves as an effective and total catalog of all your credentials.

 The `pass` program is included with all versions of Raven.
-It's an inuitive program.
-Passwords are stored in a simple directory tree under `~/.password-store/` by default.
+It's an inuitive program which stores passwords in a simple directory tree under `~/.password-store/` by default.
 Each file is locally encrypted using your gpg key, but the filenames themselves are not encrypted.

 #### GPG Key generation

 Run `gpg --generate-key` to generate your public / private gpg key pair.
 Select a long and unique, but memorable, password for your secret key.
 If you forget this password then you will lose access to all your passwords managed by `pass`!